 How to run sticky ads within policy

 Sticky ads are not a complete “no-no” to Google though.
-If you are approved to run ads through AdX (The DoubleClick Ad Exchange) then you can indeed have sticky ads.
+If you are approved to run ads through AdX (The DoubleClick Ad Exchange) then you can indeed use them.
 There are restrictions, but popular implementations such as sticky skyscrapers are allowed and can work brilliantly.
 AdX has a reputation as being only for the very largest publishers, but working with a company like OKO, puts AdX in reach for those with much more moderate traffic numbers.
 AdX pays CPM not CPC; per impression rather than per click.
 It also allows publishers to declare whether they use methods such as sticky ads or automatically refreshing ad units.
 This means that advertisers can choose whether to advertise in such units of not, removing the issue.

 The main requirements is that Sticky ads are declared, so that advertisers can choose whether or not they wish to target such units.
 This is a simple declaration rule in AdX.
 Other options are largely common sense: Sticky ad units are for desktop display, not mobile (Mobile anchor ads are better suited for mobile), they musn’t overlap content, can be a maximum of 300px wide and behave nicely when then scroll.